 - The referring therapist will receive a copy of the testing report.
 The client will receive a summary report, and may request a full report from Medical Records.

-Parent-Child or Sibling Interactional Evaluation
+Parent-Child or Sibling Interactional Evaluations:

 - An evaluator will observe the interaction of individuals (usually a parent-child dyad) to determine the nature of their interactions and make recommendations for visitation, parenting-related intervention, etc.